-Certain expenditure in establishing and commissioning Cyclopharm's PET central Pharmacies has been capitalised up to 31 December 2010.
+Certain expenditure in establishing and commissioning Cyclopharm's PET central Pharmacies has been capitalised and is being depreciated.
 No impairment provision has been deemed appropriate.
 The Directors are satisfied that the future economic benefits will eventuate to justify the capitalisation of the expenditure incurred.